AguaClara/Textbook/Flocculation/Floc_Intro.rst

 ************

 Flocculation transform inorganic (clays such as `kaolinite, smectite, etc. and metallic oxy-hydroxides such as goethite and gibbsite <https://www.sciencedirect.com/science/article/pii/S0048969708010103>`_) and organic (viruses, bacteria and protozoa) primary particles into flocs (particle aggregates).
 Flocculation does not remove any particles from suspension.
 Instead it causes particle aggregation and then floc filter, lamellar sedimentation, and sand filtration will be used to separate those flocs from the water.
-Sedimentation can remove flocs more easily than it can remove primary particles because flocs have a higher terminal sedimentation velocity.
+Clarification can remove flocs more easily than it can remove primary particles because flocs have a higher terminal velocity.
 Floc filters and sand filtration rely primarily on capture based on interception and interception is much more efficient when the particles are larger.
 Thus the purpose of flocculation is to join **all** of the primary particles together into flocs (See movie in :numref:`figure_Collisions_in_Sequence`).

 .. _figure_Collisions_in_Sequence: